learn-co-curriculum/gradient-descent/README.md

 ### Summary

 In this section we saw the path from going from calculating the RSS for a given regression line, to finding a line that minimizes our RSS - a best fit line.
-We that we can move to a better regression line by descending along our cost curve.
+We learned that we can move to a better regression line by descending along our cost curve.
 Going forward, we will learn how to move towards our best fit line in an efficient manner.